fbpx

 • Chlamydia may spread through the sex toys that have been used by an infected person.
 Hence, it is advisable to cover sex toys with a condom and clean them with soap and water after each use to reduce the risk of chlamydia as well as other STIs.

-They should keep in mind that contraceptive pills and any form of contraception other than the barrier methods like condoms do not provide protection against chlamydia.
+Contraceptive pills and any form of contraception other than barrier methods (like condoms) do not provide protection against chlamydia.

 What are the best ways to prevent Chlamydia